-Bobby Jenkins, Esq. is an experienced civil litigator with over 20 years’ experience representing plaintiffs in personal injury cases.
+Bobby Jenkins, Esq. is a licensed attorney with over 25 years’ experience representing plaintiffs in personal injury cases.
 He is a member of the North Carolina State Bar and admitted to the U.S. District Court.

 In addition to his work as a practicing attorney, Bobby teaches as an Adjunct Professor at the University of North Carolina School of Law.